FangUOFI/Lab_spatial_data_patterns/docs/index.md

               output="wide", geometry=T)
 ```

 Take a look at the dataset, it has 102 rows and 9 variables.
 GEOID is the five number code to represent each county uniquely; NAME represent the name of the county. geometry is the list-column for spatial information.
 You get two columns for each variable: the one end with "E" estimation of the variable, we will analysis estimation for this lab.
 The one end with "M" represents margin of error.
-Margins of error is an indicator of the reliability of the estimate, with upper- and lower-bound of a range provded.
+Margins of error is an indicator of the reliability of the estimate, with upper- and lower-bound of a range provided.
 Here we just drop of Margins of error to simply analysis estimations.
 We save the clean dataset as "Illinois_2017_clean".
 Note it should still include the spatial component.

 ```r